How CRM for developers automates leads, reservations, and deals, increasing conversion and reducing errors in real estate sales

 How CRM for developers differs from a standard system

-CRM for developers manages real estate properties, reservations, sales contracts, agents, and mortgages.
-General-purpose CRM systems, such as amoCRM or Bitrix24, do not account for development-specific workflows, so they must be configured manually to calculate commissions, manage reservations, and process documents.
+A CRM for developers manages properties, reservations, DDU contracts, agents, and mortgages.
+General-purpose CRMs, such as amoCRM or Bitrix24, do not account for development-specific workflows, so they must be configured manually to calculate commissions, track reservations, and process documents.
 Industry-specific systems do this automatically.
-The CRM connects apartments with clients, calculates agent commissions, updates inventory, and sends documents without errors.
+The CRM links apartments to customers, calculates agent commissions, updates inventory, and sends documents without errors.

 Why Developers Lose Leads and How CRM Stops It

-5. The system identifies the lead source, suggests a call script, and requires the needed fields to be filled in: budget, timeline, and property type.
+The system identifies the lead source, suggests a conversation script, and requires the necessary fields to be filled in - budget, timeline, and property type.

-11. The system brings the contact back through retargeting or automated calling.
-12.5% of deals fall through at the final stage, due to a mortgage issue or after-sales service.
+The system brings the contact back through retargeting or automated callbacks.
+12.5% of deals fall apart at the final stage - mortgage or after-sales.

-12. Documents are delayed, and the customer leaves.
-CRM tracks the status, reminds the employee about next actions, and flags overdue tasks.
+The CRM tracks status, reminds employees about actions, and flags overdue tasks.

-14. Without this kind of automation, developers lose customers and sales.
-With an industry-specific CRM, the company closes deals faster, reduces errors, and preserves margin.
+Without this kind of automation, developers lose clients and sales - with an industry-specific CRM, the company speeds up deals, reduces errors, and protects margin.

 Key CRM Features for Developers

-An industry-specific CRM for developers solves six tasks.
-Without them, the company will not make sales transparent and controllable.
+An industry CRM for developers solves six tasks - without them, the company cannot make sales transparent and manageable.

 1. Inventory grid and property management